 The College of Nursing offers a Doctor of Nursing Practice (DNP) degree in nurse midwifery and has a Nursing Mobile Health Unit that provides care two days per week for people in both Lauderdale and Lake counties.
 The Nursing Mobile Health Unit is funded with a $3.9 million grant from the Health Resources and Services Administration (HRSA) to increase health care access in those counties, which are underserved.

 Associate Professor Rhonda Johnson, DNP, APRN, CNE, c-EFM, CNM, FACNM, teaches in the college’s nurse midwifery program and practices as a certified nurse midwife (CNM) one day each week at Regional One Health.
 Through an agreement with the hospital, Dr. Johnson will spend one of her practice days each month on the Nursing Mobile Health Unit in Lauderdale County.
-The nurse midwifery outreach to Lauderdale County is expected to begin by March of 2025.
+The nurse midwifery outreach to Lauderdale County is expected to begin by March 2025.

 College of Nursing Dean Wendy Likes, PhD, DNSc, APRN-BC, FAAN, FAANP, said, “This collaboration with Regional One Health can have a meaningful impact for these rural communities.
 Midwives improve the quality of care and reduce maternal and newborn mortality, and we are pleased to be able to improve access for these services.”